mvolkmann/blog/src/nushell.md

 ## Upgrading

-My `PATH` environment variable contains `/usr/local/bin`.
-I created a symbolic link in that directory to where the Rust `cargo` command installs executables.
-The one-time setup commands to do this are:

-- `cd /usr/local/bin`
-- `ln -s $HOME/.cargo/bin/nu nu`

 When a new version of Nushell comes out, here are the steps to upgrade.
 These have been tested in macOS, but not in other platforms.

-- enter `nu` to see the current version
+- enter `nu -v` to see the current version

 - optionally update the Rust toolchain if tools may be out of date by entering `rustup update`